Positive and Negative Fact Signs

 Putting it inside parentheses: (36,321)

-Depending on the document context, sometimes a negative value needs to be presented as positive.
+Depending on the document context, sometimes you need to present a negative value as positive.
 Here are two examples of this:

 |Operating Income (Loss)

 In the former example, the numeric value is formatted as a positive number, and in the latter, as a negative number.
 To someone experienced in reading financial reports, these two examples mean the same thing.
 In XBRL, they would be reported as the same fact, where the sign of the fact reflects the natural balance of the XBRL concept used to tag the value.
 In other words, it would not reflect the document formatting.